zolotarovgl/homeodb_alignment/README.md

 * Compare obtained family classifications with what's "known" for human genes using adjusted Rand index
     * what's now is deduced from gene classification in HomeoDB2
 * these results will be later used to compare "the best case" performance with classification from TF evolution pipeline
+* an additional analysis would be using GeneRax to potentially improve the classification.

 ## Prepare the data